post-hero-img

 Another example of a great 404 page design is Github’s 404 page.
 Here are the things that make this page work:

-• Artwork: Github uses an amazing backdrop on its 404 error page which also includes its mascot.
+• Artwork: GitHub uses an amazing backdrop on its 404 error page, which also includes its mascot.

-• Search Bar: The 404 page includes a search bar and uses Search UI best practices in it’s placement.
+• Search Bar: The 404 page includes a search bar and uses Search UI best practices in its placement.
 Search functionality on the 404 page lets users search for new or alternate topics directly from the error page instead of being forced through the extra step of going to the home page first.

 • Useful Links: The page has a bunch of useful links in the header for ease of the user.